 The ultimate goal of this book is to present anthropic aesthetics, as portrayed in Chapter 10.
 This book, which has traced the process through which excessively self-conscious advanced production breathed new life into a classical moe anime, is the first step in the grand design that will rewrite the historical significance of meta-art based on the anthropic principle.
 The cynical megalomania, which the creative team behind Haruhi embraced along with characters that appeared, will continue to be the model for my future research.

-(Written by Toshihiko Miura, Professor of Graduate School of Humanities and Sociology / 2018)
+(Written by MIURA Toshihiko, Professor, Graduate School of Humanities and Sociology / 2018)